jonescompneurolab/hnn-core/doc/contributing.md

        for commit messages, as this **greatly** helps us understand your changes.
 This includes things like beginning each commit with an acronym to indicate what kind of work it involves (see the link for a list).
-This also includes trying to keep the "title" (aka first line) of the commit message under 51 characters, and the "body" (subsequent lines) of the commit message under 72 characters.
+This also includes trying to keep the "title" (a.k.a. first line) of the commit message under 51 characters, and the "body" (subsequent lines) of the commit message under 72 characters.
      - In general, "more frequent commits with fewer code changes inside each commit" is preferable to "fewer commits with more code changes in each commit."